prateekshukla1108/neovim-config/README.md

 ## What's new

-Now you can use <leader>ga to get context and ask questions about the text selected in visual mode from gemini-cli
+Now you can use `<leader>ga` to get context and ask questions about the text selected in visual mode from gemini-cli

 ## Features

 - **Dashboard**: Alpha dashboard for a clean startup screen
 - **Base Configuration**: Built on NvChad's robust lua-based framework
 - **Lazy Loading**: Optimized plugin management for minimal startup time

-## Scripts
-I generally use more scripts but they are usually tailored for my use.
-Here are some of the most common ones

-- **np** - This will create a new project in ~/home/projects/lang directory based on which language you choose and initialize a git repository

-- **p** - Using this you can select your language and just dive into its folder of programming language.
-You can choose the project from there.

-- **run** - This runs the file you last edited.

-> Note that this is only for c, c++, rust and python.
-You can edit it to serve your needs
+- **Gemini CLI support**: For Getting context, Asking questions about code

 ## Installation